epimorphics/table-inspector/README.md

 ## Testing

 Testing is done using the 'unittest' library.
+All test files start with the 'test_' prefix, and testing data is contained in the test_data directory.

 ## Running Programs